kubernetes/community/contributors/design-proposals/dynamic-admission-control-configuration.md

     // FailurePolicy defines how unrecognized errors from the admission endpoint are handled -
     // allowed values are Ignore, Fail.
 Default value is Fail FailurePolicy FailurePolicyType
 }

+type Resource struct {
+    // Group is the API group the resource belongs to.
+    Group string
+    // Resource is the name of the resource.
+    Resource string
+}

 type OperationType string